Last Updated on

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

-What is a blood orange?
-The blood orange is a relatively new variety (if by new you mean only a few hundred years of history of growing) and likely originally cultivated in the Mediterranean during the 17th century.
+The blood orange is a relatively new variety (if by new you mean only a few hundred years of history of growing!)
+It was originally cultivated in the Mediterranean during the 17th century.
 The blood orange is likely the result of a happy little quirk of fate due to a mutation and the environment where it is grown!

 The mutation is a simple little bit of natural chemistry that results in an excess of an antioxidant called anthocyanin, which is a naturally occurring pigment found in flowers and fruits that happen to be deep red, blue or purple, like blueberries, raspberries, blackberries, cherries and flowers like lavender or the Butterfly Pea Flower (have you seen our color changing cocktail?)

-In the blood orange, anthocyanin is found in big amounts thanks to the cool nights of the Mediterranean falls and winters when blood oranges are grown!
+Therefore, anthocyanin is found in big amounts thanks to the cool nights of the Mediterranean falls and winters when blood oranges are grown!
 The more cool nights, the redder the flesh of the orange, and the more colorful the juice!

 In the cocktail world, blood orange juice is prized for its deep red juice and the sweet tangy flavor that is more intense than a normal orange.
 The most common blood orange found in the United States is the Moro, which has the darkest red color and a richer juice that has hints of berry in addition to the common orange juice.

 Joy Jolt Glasses (aren’t these so cool?!)

 The tart brightness of an orange enhances the flavors of the bourbon like caramel, toasted grain and baking spices, and brings out the natural sweetness of the bourbon.
 Add in the hint of berry and the more intense orange flavor from the blood orange juice, and bourbon and blood orange juice make for one heck of a pair!

 Adding in a splash of lemon juice helped balance the sweetness.
 A hit of rich simple syrup helps bring a silky smooth sweetness that rounds out the Blood and Bourbon.

 Like this recipe?
 Try these below, too!